Espinazo del Diablo is a treacherous drive in Mexico

-Espinazo del Diablo (The Devil's Backbone) is a famous mountain road in Mexico.
-Located between Mazatlan on the west coast of mainland Mexico and Durango, which lies east of the Sierra Madre Mountains, this road is known by locals and internationally for its hairpins and zigzags turns.
+Espinazo del Diablo is a famous mountain road in Mexico.
+Located between Mazatlan on the west coast of mainland Mexico and Durango, this road is known by locals and internationally for its hairpins and zigzags turns.
 The road lies almost entirely over 2.000 meters above the sea level.

 Why is called El Espinazo del Diablo?